Deep-Spark/DeepSparkInference/models/multimodal/vision_language_model/minicpm_v/vllm/README.md

-# MiniCPM-V-2
+# MiniCPM-V 2 (vLLM)

 ## Model Description

 MiniCPM V2 is a compact and efficient language model designed for various natural language processing (NLP) tasks.
 Building on its predecessor, MiniCPM-V-1, this model integrates advancements in architecture and optimization techniques, making it suitable for deployment in resource-constrained environments.s

 ## Supported Environments